omahs/composable/docs/angular.md

 - read whitepaper and medium article
 - outline how it works well with vault pallet
 - outline how it works with staking-rewards pallet

+# Flash loans

+See @KaiserKarel doc on that.

+# NFT as collateral

+NFT as